-"A dual-timeline investigation into tragedy and the enduring power of truth."
+"A dual-timeline journey through history, heart, and the heavy price of truth."

 | Watched? | # | Air Date | Episode Name |